DecisionContracts/.github/profile/README.md

 | Usually are not so smart. | Always make a smart decision.                                                               |
 | Are not contracts.        | Anytime you ask the same question, the answer (decision) will be the same.
 It's a contract. |

+## What about the adoption of Decision Contracts?

+Does anyone develop decision logic on blockchains today?

+Yes, Smart Contract developers do it every day.
+They implement decision logic inside the Smart Contract, right along with business process execution logic.

+Why has nobody separated **Decision Contracts** from Smart Contracts yet?

+Because it makes no sense to split the code into two artifacts without introducing a new **VALUE**.
+Why have the hassle of two types of contracts, when the existing one - Smart Contract - does the job?
+If adopting DMN could provide a new value in the designing decision logic, why it is not adopted yet?
+It can be only speculated, but after successful article and presentation of Stephen Haarmann, many people could start thinking about "translating" DMN to Smart Contract using programming languages like Solidity.
+They have fallen in a trap we did.
+We were thinking about compiling DMN into WebAssembly when we have learned about CosmWasm.
+But this is a dead-end.

+DMN provides enormous **VALUE** but is complex to implement and will not fit into any Smart Contract known today...

+... **so we need a flip, similar to this one:**

 ## References

 - [DMN Decision Execution on the Ethereum Blockchain][1] (article from 20 June 2018)